-Retracing our trip for an instant I must give a brief account o our visit to Harmony, now called on the map Susquehanna in Susquehannah County Pennsylvania, we detoured in New York from Route 17 at Binghampton to the south into Pennsylvania about 16 miles to this "historic town of Harmony", as it used to be called.
+Retracing our trip for an instant I must give a brief account of our visit to Harmony, now called on the map Susquehanna in Susquehanna County Pennsylvania.
+We detoured in New York from Route 17 at Binghamton to the south into Pennsylvania about 16 miles to this "historic town of Harmony", as it used to be called.
 This was one of the most interesting places from the standpoint of church history that we had visited.
 Here we saw the ruins (merely the basement) of the Prophet's first home, built on the only real estate that he ever owned.
 We also saw the grave of Isaac Hale and wife, and the infant son of the Prophet.
-Also the old diggings on the side of the hill where the Prophet dug for his employer who thought he had a mine.
+Also, the old diggings on the side of the hill where the Prophet dug for his employer who thought he had a mine.
 We got access to an old history of the county which recorded some infamous lies about the Leaders of the Church.
-Had a long conversation with a Mr. Baker, the editor and owner of the only daily newspaper in Susquehannah County.
+Had a long conversation with a Mr. Baker, the editor and owner of the only daily newspaper in Susquehanna County.
 He thought the Mormons should build a monument to the name of Joseph Smith there.
-I took the matter up with President Grant in answer.
+I took the matter up with President Grant by letter after I arrived back in Idaho and received a very nice letter from President Grant in answer.
 It is as follows: